aws-amplify/docs/docs/lib/storage/fragments/js/autotrack.md

 Storage.get('welcome.png', { track: true });
 ```

-You can also use the track property directly on [React components](#analytics-for-s3-components).
+You can also use the track property directly on Amplify [UI Components](~/ui/storage/tracking-events.md).